jonathan-bryant/AIE-FMOD-Student-Project/FMOD Demo/ReadMe.txt

 Welcome to this FMOD Tutorial Project.

-This project will teach you many of the basic, as well as a few more advanced, tools and techniques of implementing FMOD Studio sounds into a Unity project.
+This project will teach you many of the basic, as well as a few more advanced, tools and techniques for implementing FMOD Studio sounds into your Unity project.

 Everything you need to know about setting up your project with the FMOD Unity Integration can be found at http://www.fmod.org/documentation/#content/generated/engine_new_unity/getting_started.html.